Evaluation of Student Performance

 2.00 when earned hours equal 40 or more

 A student who does not meet both the pace of progression and grade point average standards above will be placed on academic warning for the next semester.
-A student on academic warning is required to meet regularly with an advisor or mentor.
+A student on academic warning is required to meet regularly with his or her academic advisor.
 Additional expectations may be established that seek to address the factors that led to inadequate performance during the previous term.

 The college will provide the following support: